DeepJavaScript/Test-Driven-Development-By-Example/Yu/README.md

 - Interrupted a refactoring for a little twist, using the factory method in times()
 - Repeated an analogous refactoring (doing to Dollar what we just did to Franc) in one big step
 - Pushed up the identical constructors

+## Chapter 10.
+Interesting Times
+- Reconciled two methods - times() - by first inlining the methods they called and then replacing constants with variables
+- Wrote a toString() without a test just to help us debug
+- Tried a change (returning Money instead of Franc) and let the tests tell us whether it worked
+- Backed out an experiment and wrote another test.
+Making the test work made the experiment work